mousepawmedia/devdocs/source/guides/reviewing.rst

 When you're done, you should be able to answer two following questions for
 yourself:

-* "What goal does this code accomplish?"
+- "What goal does this code accomplish?"

-* "How does it accomplish this goal?"
+- "How does it accomplish this goal?"

 If you cannot answer both questions, you don't fully understand the changes!

 Principle #3
 -------------------------------

-**Don't assume the code works - build and test it yourself!**
+-*Don't assume the code works - build and test it yourself!**
 You should actually pull down the code and test it out.

 When testing code, make sure you're building using the project's build system